Beauty pageant: Diversity

-Diversity of contestants and winners have both increased since the inception of beauty pageants.
-In 1945, Bess Myerson, an American politician, model and, television actress became the first Jewish person to win the Miss America title in the Atlantic city and to this day remains the only Jewish person to have received the crown.
+The diversity of contestants and winners has both increased since the inception of beauty pageants.
+In 1945, Bess Myerson, an American politician, model, and television actress, became the first Jewish person to win the Miss America title in Atlantic City and to this day remains the only Jewish person to have received the crown.
 Her success in winning the title was hugely symbolic and personal to Jewish people at that time because it was in the direct aftermath of the Holocaust.
 In 1959, Japanese model Akiko Kojima became the first woman of color to win the Miss Universe title.
 Her success marked the beginning of a shift away from white women as the global female beauty ideal.
 The continued success of Asian women in American and international beauty pageants has signaled that white women are no longer considered the beauty ideal.
-In 1983, Vanessa Williams, an American singer, actress and fashion designer gained recognition as being the first black woman to receive the Miss America title.
+In 1983, Vanessa Williams, an American singer, actress, and fashion designer, gained recognition as being the first black woman to receive the Miss America title.
 In 1991, Lupita Jones, a Mexican actress and television producer, became the first Mexican person to win Miss Universe.

-Besides the international beauty pageants, numerous minor competitions exist throughout the world displaying the different perceptions of beauty.
-Some examples of criteria to select beauty queens that are unique to certain culture.
+Besides the international beauty pageants, numerous minor competitions exist throughout the world, displaying the different perceptions of beauty.
+Some examples of criteria to select beauty queens that are unique to a certain culture.
 The Miss India USA pageant uses Indian history and traditional craft skills as its specialties, while the Miss Howard University competition takes advantage of the principles of "black beauty".
 The winner is often viewed as a model for the "ideal" community member.
 Through the competitions, the contestants can learn how to present themselves in public and how to cultivate certain traits such as confidence or poise.
 In some cases, the competitors are selected to act as a representative on behalf of the community.
 In the African American community of Howard University, the selected Miss Howard University served as advocates for the Civil Rights Movement in the decades following the 1960s.
 Additionally, the Miss Landmine competition situated in Angola allow victims to serve as advocates on behalf of other victims of mining accidents.

 Researchers suggest that the emergence of beauty pageants in countries outside the United States is linked to an economic boom geared towards a more consumeristic lifestyle.
 "In India, the growth of the personal care industry coincided with increased participation in national beauty pageants.
 Additionally, after China hosted about 6 international beauty pageants in 2004, the beauty industry increased in influence in the area.
 At the same time, the number of regional beauty pageants in the country increased.